HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 These workstations are automatically domain-joined and have the PCoIP Agent installed.

 The following diagram shows a CAS Manager single-connector deployment instance with multiple workstations and a single Cloud Access Connector deployed in the same region specified by the user.
 This deployments runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment.
-The CAS deployment will not have to reach out to the internet for CAS management features, but the user is resonsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.
+The CAS deployment will not have to reach out to the internet for CAS management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.

 ![single-connector diagram](/terraform-deployments/docs/png/CASMSingleConnectorDC.png)